• Skip to primary navigation

 • Pound chicken breasts flat, about 1/2'' thick.
 Drizzle olive oil over the chicken breasts making sure to cover the front and back.
 Rub dry rub all over chicken breasts.

-• Place chicken breasts on smoker.
-Insert temperature probe into middle of chicken breasts.
-Close pellet grill lid and cook at 250 degrees for about 1 hour or until the chicken reaches 160 degrees F.
+• Close pellet grill lid and cook at 250 degrees Fahrenheit for about 1 hour or until the chicken reaches 160 degrees Fahrenheit.

 • Remove from pellet grill, tent with foil and let rest 5-10 minutes.